 Socio-economic factors have a strong impact on housing preference.
-While owning a single-family home may have been a housing goal 50, or even 20, years ago, the current population is less dent loan debt, low credit scores, generally lower incomes, and the flexibility to change jobs, which may require moving to another community or state.
+While owning a single-family home may have been a housing goal 50, or even 20, year's ago, the current population is less likely to consider homeownership due to student loan debt, low credit scores, generally lower incomes, and the flexibility to change jobs, which may require moving to another community or state.
 Similar factors also influence the types of homes that today's population would choose to purchase.
 Instead of owning a larger single-family home, many seniors, singles, young families, and low- and moderate-income groups would prefer to rent or purchase housing that is small, modern, and conveniently located.
 This is a type of housing that our Region currently lacks, but its development will be critical to diversifying and strengthening the Region.